YunoHost/doc/whatsyunohost.md

 Even if YunoHost can handle multiple domains and multiple users, it is **not meant to be a mutualized system**.

-Firstable, the software is too young, not tested and thus probably not optimized to be put in production for hundreds of users at one time.
-And with that said, we do not want to lead the software in that direction.
+First, the software is too young, not tested at large scale and thus probably not optimized to be put in production for hundreds of users at the same time.
+With that said, we do not want to lead the software in that direction.
 Virtualization democratizes, and its usage is recommended since it is a more leaktight way to achieve mutualization than a "full-stack" system like YunoHost.

 You can host your friends, your family and your company safely and with ease, but you have to **trust your users**, and they have to trust you above all.
-If you do want to provide YunoHost services for unknown persons anyway, a full VPS per user will be just fine.
+If you do want to provide YunoHost services for unknown persons anyway, a full VPS per user will be just fine, and we believe is a better way to go.